dskhanirfan/multiclass-glass-classification-and-REST-API/README.md

 in another terminal: python run.py
 OR
-run the last block of code in jupyter notebook to see the API work
+open jupyter notebook and run the last block of code to see the API work

   url = "http://localhost:5000/predictions"
   data = json.dumps({'id':'139'})